illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2020-02-20-board-of-commissioners/02.minutes/minutes.md

 Pankey told the commissioners that he and Robby Hensen would install the new floor in the public bathrooms sometime in March.

-# VIII.
-THE MEETING WAS ADJOURNED AT 4:25.
+# THE MEETING WAS ADJOURNED AT 4:25.

     ATTESTED TO: